Our Mission, Vision and Background

 Who Are Our Members?

-LDA Halton (serving all of the Halton region and Hamilton currently)
+LDA Halton (serving all of the Halton region)

 - Has representatives on the Halton District School Board (HDSB) and Halton Catholic District School Board (HCDSB) Special Education Advisory Committees (SEAC)